Wavertree Technology Park railway station

-Wavertree Technology Park railway station is in the suburbs of Liverpool, at the western end of Olive Mount cutting, on the original Liverpool-Manchester line.
+Wavertree Technology Park railway station serves the Wavertree suburb of Liverpool, in Merseyside, England.
+It lies at the western end of Olive Mount cutting, on the original Liverpool-Manchester line.
+Services are operated by Northern Trains.

+History

 The station opened on 13 August 2000, at a cost of £2 million.
-Train services are operated by Northern Trains.

-Since 5 March 2015, trains through the station have used overhead wire electric traction, as part of the electrification of George Stephenson's original Liverpool and Manchester Railway and the branch line to Wigan.
+Since 5 March 2015, the route through the station was energised using overhead lines, allowing electric traction to operate services.
+This was part of the electrification of George Stephenson's original Liverpool and Manchester Railway and the branch line to Wigan.

 Facilities

-The station has a ticket office (located on the bridge above the platforms) that is staffed throughout the hours of service, seven days per week (05:15 - midnight Monday to Saturday, 08:00 - 23:45 Sunday).
+The station has a ticket office, located on the bridge above the platforms; it is staffed throughout the hours of service, seven days per week (05:15-midnight on Mondays to Saturdays; 08:00-23:45 on Sunday).
 Waiting shelters are provided at platform level on each side, with digital display screens, customer help points and an automated public address system to provide train running information.
-Both platforms have lifts from the footbridge (which has ramped access from the main entrance and car park), so are fully accessible for mobility-impaired users.
+Both platforms have lifts from the footbridge, which has ramped access from the main entrance and car park, so are fully accessible for mobility-impaired users.

 Services

-There are three trains per hour in each direction Monday to Saturday, with two on Sunday.
-All services are operated by Northern Trains: